mayank-ramchandani/braingdx/README.md

 **To run the project, ensure that the right SDK settings are selected in the pom.xml file.
 You will most likely have to downgrade your SDK version, and upgrade from pom.xml.
-This is what I did it so it worked, instead of version 1.6 (default)  :**
+This is what I did it so it worked, instead of version 1.6 (default) in pom,xml :**

 **<source>${sdk.version}</source>**